Fort Myers Truck Accident Attorneys Seeking Justice for Crash Victims

-The firm's Fort Myers personal injury attorneys utilize state and Federal Motor Carrier Safety Administration laws in order to determine whether the trucking company or truck driver properly maintained the truck, and complied with the sleep requirements that are designed to prevent accidents.
+Our attorneys reference state and Federal Motor Carrier Safety Administration laws in order to determine whether the trucking company or truck driver properly maintained the truck, and complied with the sleep requirements that are designed to prevent accidents.
 Truck drivers and trucking companies are subject to a whole host of complex requirements to ensure their safety and the safety of others on the nation’s roadways.
 In addition to the regulations already mentioned, truck drivers must follow certain steps when they are pulled over at the side of a highway, for instance, so that other drivers will notice them.
-It is often when truckers fail to follow these important safety rules that serious and even deadly accidents can occur.
+It is often when truckers fail to follow these important safety rules that serious and even deadly accidents involving cars can occur.
 The Spivey Law Firm, Personal Injury Attorneys, P.A., has the experience and financial resources to battle with the trucking companies and their insurers.

-If you or a family member has experienced an injury or death as a result of an accident involving a truck, contact your Fort Myers personal injury lawyer at our law firm immediately for a free consultation.
+If you or a family member has experienced an injury or death as a result of an accident involving a truck, contact our Fort Myers truck accident attorneys immediately for a free consultation.
 We will gather information from you, investigate your case, and help you determine what options may be available to you, including the potential for a legal claim for compensation.
 There are no fees or costs for you to pay us unless you win a financial settlement or verdict.
 Therefore, you need not worry about financing a lawsuit while you may be struggling to recover from injuries or other losses; we believe in you and your case, and have the resources to handle your case for you.
-Please visit our settlements and verdicts to view the results in some of the Florida Truck Accident cases and other cases handled by Fort Myers personal injury lawyer Randall L. Spivey.
+Please visit our settlements and verdicts to view the results in some of the Florida Truck Accident cases and other cases handled by Randall L. Spivey.

 More Helpful Information

 Any accident can be a tragedy.
 Some can be avoided by complying with the Federal laws for trailers.